The five words were already out before you heard yourself say them.

 The deeper the care, the cleaner the trap.

-It is not the slick operators losing deals at the close.
-They were never wired for contamination.
+The slick operators were never wired for contamination.
 They never had it to begin with.
+The ones losing deals at the close built something real.

 It is you.
 The one who built a real practice.
 The one who can sit with another person’s pain without flinching.
 The one whose program actually changes lives.